 Organisations that provide NHS care or adult social care are legally required to follow the Accessible Information Standard.
 For more information see Nigel’s surgery 20: making information accessible.

-GP practices must make reasonable adjustments under equality legislation to make sure people with a learning disability can use their service on the same basis as others.
+GP practices must make reasonable adjustments under equality legislation.
+This is to make sure people with a learning disability can use their service on the same basis as others.
 See Nigel’s surgery 67: reasonable adjustments for disabled people.

 - Confidential Inquiry into Premature Deaths of People with Learning Disabilities (CIPOLD 2013)